moliver28/research-handbook/content/handbook/marketing/digital-experience/contentful-cms/_index.md

 - If you are a team that typically manages the content on the page in question, you should feel empowered to make the change and publish your changes.
 - If you're changing content on a page that typically doesn't belong to you but is an obvious mistake, please also go ahead and publish your changes.
 - If you're making a change on a page that affects the tone of the page and are not an owner, please tag someone from the presiding team in the contentful comments section (or in an issue/MR/slack) prior to publishing your changes.
 This is not typically the Digital Experience team, but rather the relevant team that owns that content.
 We have created a rough table of ownership [here](#table-of-page-ownership) to be used as a guide.

+### Roles and Permissions

+We have various levels of access in Contentful.
+Most new members that are invited to the CMS are given Creator access, which allows them to edit content without publishing it.
+To get upgraded to Publisher access, please [reach out to the digital experience team](#requesting-assistance-from-digital-experience) in slack.

+- *Administrator*: has full access to everything in the space.
+- *CMS Administrator*: can create, read, update, publish, and delete all content aside from `Confidential` entries.
+Can modify space settings, access existing API keys, and can create and update API keys.
+- *Confidential*: can create, edit, publish, archive and delete all content in a space, including `Confidential` content.
+- *Creator*: can create and edit all content in a space (aside from `Confidential` content), but cannot publish it.
+- *Publisher*: can create, edit, publish, archive and delete all content in a space (aside from `Confidential` content).
+This person should be able to administer their own team.

 ## Resources for learning